 Decades after its introduction, it’s growing wild and considered an obnoxious and invasive weed.
 It covers trees and shrubs quickly, sometimes killing good plants by denying them the sunlight and the nutrients they need to survive.

 What was once a well-intentioned way to solve a problem, has now become a nuisance.

 What was once a brilliant way to educate, enlighten, and engage potential customers has now become obnoxious and invasive.
 With the explosion of content created now (90% of data was created in just the last 2 years), marketing and sales have created content engines to drive engagement, generate leads, advance opportunities, et cetera.

 Over the last decade, information has become the “muscle” of the buyer – flexing their own research, evaluation, and due diligence muscles to make decisions.
-Access to information has been a game changer for buyers – less dependent upon sellers for information, more visibility of options, increased transparency into processes.
+Access to information has been a game-changer for buyers – less dependent upon sellers for information, more visibility of options, and increased transparency into processes.

 Content has been incredibly effective.
 Which is why companies are creating millions and millions of content and data every single day.

 Making it incredibly difficult for sellers to reach buyers through the “kudzu” jungle of content marketing they’re consuming and being showered with.
 Buyers are now so overwhelmed with content that they are constantly trying to filter it – what to consume, what to ignore, what to share, what to delete . . .